oliverbaptiste/arcana/CARD_CODES.md

 A **pack** refers to a set of cards with a maximum of one (1) instance of any unique card type.

 A **deck** is generated using one or more packs.
-A better analogy might be a _dealer's shoe_ that has been loaded with multiple packs for a Power or Blackjack game.
+A better analogy might be a _dealer's shoe_ that has been loaded with multiple packs for a Poker or Blackjack game.

 ## Card Type